Actifio/ansible_newvm_mount/README.md

 ansible_newvm_mount
 ======================

-This is a ansible role to perform Actifio VMware VM mounts to ESXi hosts as new VM.
+This is a ansible role to perform Actifio VMware or Hyper-V VM mounts to ESXi/Hyper-V hosts as new VM.

 Role Variables
 --------------